craftercms/docs/source/by-role/system-admin/upgrade/index.rst

 ---------------
 MongoDB Upgrade
 ---------------
-Crafter Profile and Social version 4.1.3 has updated MongoDB.
-Please follow the article :ref:`upgrading-mongodb` to learn all about upgrading MongoDB in your Crafter Profile and Social install.
+Crafter Profile and Social version 4.1.3 uses MongoDB v6.
+Please follow the article :ref:`upgrading-mongodb` to learn all about upgrading MongoDB in your Crafter Profile and Social version 3.1.x install.

 .. toctree::
     :hidden: